mustafasarmadd/Cloud-Engineering-Journey/README.md

 - Completed lesson 3.
 - Learned about Containers and Orchestration.
 - Learned about Amazon ECS, Amazon EKS, Amazon ECR and Amazon Fargate.
+- Learned why we need to use containers and why we need to orchestrate containers.
 - Learned about How these Services work together.
 Firstly, Uploading Container image to ECR, then choose an orchestration service based on your needs like ECS or EKS.
-Lastly, Select which compute platform to run your container like EC2 or Fargate.
+Lastly, Select which compute platform to run your container: EC2 or Fargate.
 - Learned about every term and the whole process in detail.

 ### Day 14 - 15th July 2026